Get Free Solar Panel Quotes

 If a ground-mounted solar panel system is larger than nine square metres – the equivalent of four to five panels – it will require planning permission.

 For context, you would need a 10-panel system to power a typical three-bedroom house, which would take up around 20 square metres.
-This means that most homeowners who want to install a ground-mounted solar panels system large enough to power their entire home will need planning permission.
+This means that most homeowners who want to install a ground-mounted solar panel system large enough to power their entire home will need planning permission.

 Homeowners in listed buildings will also need planning permission for their solar panels, regardless of the size of the ground-mounted solar system.
 The same goes for some properties in a conservation area or a world heritage site – if the property is near a highway, and the solar panels are installed closer to the highway than the house itself.